 Avalonia Festival II live event was on Friday night, April 20 (yes, 4/20), 2018 at Rhodywood Studios, 209 Douglas Avenue, Providence, Rhode Island, USA at 7pm.
 Filmmakers, film fans and the general public joined us at this free event where we will screen the winning films.
 Attending filmmakers will answer a few Q and A’s from the audience.
 Special thanks to Photographer Anne Murray of Cloud Conversations for the use of her photography on our website.

-We are currently updating our website with more winners so check in often as more winners are announced and shared.
-Speaking of sharing, we encourage our filmmakers, their friends and family to share our website!
+We encourage our filmmakers, their friends and family to share our website!
 That’s what it’s here for!

 Here’s our Best Film Poster for Fragments, a short film by Lucas Vossoughi & Artur Golczewski, with the poster created by their friend Cesare Asaro.
 Thanks to Lucas for bringing this intriguing image to our attention and best wishes for their film.